leemahoney3/licensebuddy/README.md

 ## How do I install this?

 Copy the ```modules``` folder into your root WHMCS directory.
-Refer to the documentation below on how to cofigure and use.
+Refer to the documentation below on how to configure and use.

 ## How do I use this?